 Chamomile flowers and chamomile pollen, licorice root, rose hips, and other herbs have all been linked to your immune system but none of them feature in this drink.

 However, the Medicine Ball does contain a lot of good ingredients like lemon, honey, peach tranquility, and mint which can help you feel better, and the warm liquid will do you wonders.

 Next time you're feeling under the weather it wouldn't be a bad idea to make yourself a Medicine Ball cold buster.

 Related Starbucks Medicine Ball Questions

 Can you get an iced Medicine Ball from Starbucks?

 Technically, you can order an iced Medicine Ball from Starbucks, but the healing properties in this drink are best served up hot.

 Can I have a Medicine Ball from Starbucks while pregnant?

-It depends on who you ask.
+It depends on who you ask about pregnancy and a Medicine Ball from Starbucks.
 Many health professionals say that drinking the occasional Medicine Ball during pregnancy is perfectly fine, but others will tell you that herbal teas of all kinds should be avoided.
-This is because herbal ingredients are not considered entirely safe for pregnancy, and the same goes for caffeine.

 What's a good alternative drink from Starbucks when you're sick?